georgetown-cset/parat/web/raw_data/text/methodology.md

 - Company **stages** are generated using Crunchbase Pro data and a simple algorithm.
 "Mature" companies must meet any of the following conditions: be publicly traded; have more than a thousand employees; or have last raised funding in late-stage venture capital or private equity rounds (e.g., Series D or post-IPO rounds).
 "Growth" and "Startup" companies are distinguished only by their last raised funding rounds: companies which raised funding in mid-stage rounds (i.e., Series A-C) are labeled "Growth;" those which last raised funding in early-stage rounds (e.g., seed or angel) are labeled "Startup."
 Any privately-held company with no information on funding rounds and fewer than 1000 employees or no employee data will be designated "Unknown."

 CSET annotators also manually collect some metadata for the companies in PARAT, including parent-subsidiary information, aliases, and some business descriptions.

-We will update PARAT periodically; it was last updated on June 8, 2021, and we expect to next update it later in 2021.
+PARAT will be updated periodically.